codeclimate/codeclimate-rubocop/config/contents/style/if_unless_modifier.md

 Checks for if and unless statements that would fit on one line if written as a modifier if/unless.
-The maximum line length is configurable.
+The maximum line length is configured in the `Metrics/LineLength` cop.